w1lderr/SaveMySoulApp/README.md

 # **Introduction**

 Save my soul - it's a project to ensure your safety.<br>
-In the save my soul app you can easily and quickly send SOS to telegram users you have added.<br>
+Using save my soul project, you can easily and quickly send SOS to telegram users you have added.<br>

 # **Usage**
 To use SaveMySoul project you need: